Kids Explore Laos Through Books, Culture and Art

 “As part of its efforts during the Vietnam War, the United States began a nine-year bombing campaign in Laos in 1964 that ultimately dropped 260 million cluster bombs on the country — the most heavily bombed country in history.
 That’s more than 2.5 million tons of munitions — more than what the U.S. dropped in World War II on Germany and Japan combined.

 When the bombs hit the ground, many of them did not blow up as designed but instead remained hidden — waiting for an unsuspecting farmer or student.
-Of the 75 million bombs that failed to detonate, less than 1 percent have been cleared.
+Of the 75 million bombs that failed to detonate, less than 1 percent has been cleared.
 At least 25,000 people have been killed or injured by these bombs in the 35 years following the end of the bombing campaign.
 Today, an average of 300 Lao people are injured or killed every year by these weapons.

 The economy has become a casualty, too.
-Laos’ economy is almost entirely agricultural (rice, in particular) yet one-third of the land remains littered with unexploded ordnance.
+Laos’s economy is almost entirely agricultural (rice, in particular) yet one-third of the land remains littered with unexploded ordnance.
 Clearance costs and security concerns continue to pose a barrier to farmers large and small, leaving fertile soil untilled.”

 from HuffPost World, Rep. Mike Honda, Vietnam War Continues in Laos: 75 Million Bombs Remain